Southern San Diego County Touts High COVID-19 Vaccination Rate

 Southern San Diego County has an extremely high COVID-19 vaccination rate, according to San Diego County Health and Human Services Agency.

-Their latest report shows that about 99.2% of residents in what the agency calls the southern region of the county have at least one dose of the vaccine.
+The agency's latest report shows that about 99.2% of residents in what the agency calls the southern region of the county have had at least one dose of the vaccine.

 Although vaccine rates are elevated across the region, organizers of the San Ysidro Health mobile vaccine site say they are committed to reaching every single person who's eligible for a vaccine.